Extensions of the Deep Galerkin Method: Mean Field Games

 Now, the HJB-Fokker-Planck system associated with the mean field game problem is: {

-} The first two lines of system above correspond to the HJB equation associated with the optimal control problem faced by agent $a$.
-The variables in these equations are identical to the optimal execution discussed in Section \ref{sec:optimalExecution} with the addition of superscripts to indicate the association with a particular agent and the state variable $\mu$ which corresponds to net sum of the trading rates of all agents and the parameter $\kappa$ which reflects the linear price sensitivity to this aggregate activity.
-The next three lines capture the evolution of the distribution of inventories across agents $m(t,q,a)$ and how this is driven by the net flow $\mu_t$ which in turn given by the aggregation of all agents' actions.
-The evolution of the density $m$, which begins at $m_0(q,a)$, through time is governed by a Fokker-Planck equation, and must also remain positive and integrate to unity.
-Notice that the Fokker-Planck PDE in principle requires us to know the formula of the Hamiltonian of the HJB equation.
-Therefore, it is not straightforward how the modified DGM presented in Section \ref{sec:HJBequations} should be adjusted in order to applied to the system above.
+} The first two lines of system above correspond to the HJB equation associated with the optimal control problem faced by the representative agent.
+The variables in these equations are identical to the optimal execution discussed in Section \ref{sec:optimalExecution} with the addition of the state variable $\mu_t$ which corresponds to net sum of the trading rates of all agents and the parameter $\kappa$ which reflects the linear price sensitivity to this aggregate activity.
+The next three lines capture the evolution of the distribution of inventories across agents $m(t,q)$ and how this is driven by the net flow $\mu_t$ which in turn given by the aggregation of all agents' actions.

+The evolution of the density $m$, which begins at $m_0(q)$, through time is governed by a Fokker-Planck equation, and must also remain positive and integrate to unity.
+In order to apply the DGM algorithm we use the techniques discussed in Section \ref{sec:FKequations} to derive modified equations for the inventory density component that guarantees the numerical solution will be positive and integrate to 1.
+Using the same idea of exponentiating and normalizing used in Section \ref{sec:FKequations}, we rewrite the density $m(t,q) = \frac{1}{c(t)} e^{-u(t,q)}$ where $c(t)$ is the required normalizing constant.
+Replacing the resulting PDE for the function $u$, the system for the MFG in the problem of \cite{cardaliaguet2017mean} becomes the second PDE shown in Equation (\ref{eqn:MFG_simpHJB}).

+Moreover, notice that the Fokker-Planck PDE in principle requires us to know the formula of the Hamiltonian of the HJB equation.
+Therefore, it is not straightforward how the DGM-PIA algorithm presented in Section \ref{sec:HJBequations} should be adjusted in order to applied to the system above.
 We leave this for future work.

-In the sequel we will assume identical preferences $\alpha^a = \alpha, \phi^a = \phi$, $m_0(q,a) = m_0(q)$, which allows us to find a closed-form solution to this PDE system.
+There is a closed-form solution for $h$.
 The form of the solution is fairly involved so we refer the interested reader to the details in \cite{cardaliaguet2017mean}.
-The paper also derives a closed-form expression for the expected inventory across agents through time, $E_t = \int_{(q,a)} q ~ m(t,dq,da)$.
+The paper also derives a closed-form expression for the expected inventory across agents through time, $E_t = \int_\RR q ~ m(t,q)dq$.
 We will use both the value function, optimal control and expected inventory to assess the accuracy of our numerical solutions.